samirrajes/RoboRun/README.md

 ## Conclusion

-RoboRun is a testament to the versatility and capability of modern web technologies in creating engaging 3D experiences.
-The game not only focuses on delivering challenging gameplay but also on showcasing the potential for artistic and technical growth in web-based game development.

-We hope you enjoy playing RoboRun as much as we enjoyed creating it!
+I hope you enjoy playing RoboRun as much as I enjoyed creating it!